Utkal Congress

 Utkal Congress was a political party in the Indian state of Odisha.
 It was formed in 1969 when Biju Patnaik left Indian National Congress.
 After the 1971 Odisha elections UC took part in the Bishwanath Das ministry in the state.
-In 1974 Utkal Congress merged into Bharatiya Lok Dal.
+In 1974 Utkal Congress merged into Pragati Legislature Party which eventually merged into Bharatiya Lok Dal.

 Background

-Odisha was a stronghold of Congress in immediate post independence era.
+Odisha was a stronghold of Congress in the immediate post-independence era.
 However factionalism was rife.
 A group of Congress dissidents led by Harekrushna Mahatab split in 1967 to form Jana Congress.
-In 1967 general election Most of the leadership of Congress lost.
+In the 1967 general election, most of the leadership of Congress lost.
 In 1969 Congress split at national level forming Congress(O) and Congress(R).
-Biju Patnaik remained with Congress(R) which was led by Smt Indira Gandhi.
+Biju Patnaik remained with Congress(R) which was led by Indira Gandhi.
 However, in 1970 Rajya sabha elections the state unit proposed a different candidate to that of the central leadership.
 However, in the election both candidates lost.
 This caused Biju Patnaik led group to sever all the ties from the central leadership.
 Initially named as Utkal Pradesh Congress, the group ultimately chose Utkal Congress as their name with Biju Patnaik, Rabi Ray along with securing support from two former Chief Ministers of Odisha - Harekrushna Mahtab, R.N.Singh Deo (Swatantra Party) & the Samyukta Socialist Party whose state unit merged into the Utkal Congress in 1972 following the SSP's dissolution.